-The biggest mistake when I tried to start a company was thinking it was about finding a problem.
-The problem is not having a worldview.
+The biggest mistake when I tried to start a company was thinking it was about finding a problem: the real problem is not having a worldview.

-So the next time I set out to "start a company," (aka, "solve a problem"), I'm going to have a worldview that helps me clearly articulate a vision for the future, and the set of valuable problems are going to fall out of that.
+So the next time I set out to "start a company"--"solve a problem someone will pay me for"--I'm going to have a worldview that helps me clearly articulate a vision for the future, and work backwards to concrete problems.